 Surveys show that a failing mind, becoming forgetful and developing dementia are among the top worries for people over the age of 50.3 But a recent study, published by the journal, Neurology, shows the nutrients in green, leafy vegetables can significantly slow cognitive decline.
 In fact, eating one portion of leafy veg such as spinach, kale, or Brussels sprouts daily is enough to achieve cognitive abilities similar to those over a decade younger.

 Those who took part in the Memory and Ageing Project were aged between 58-99 years.
-Assessed over a period of 4.7 years, 960 participants underwent memory tests which showed that eating 1 to 2 portions of green leafy veg a day could rewind the cognitive clock.
-The researchers put it down to the contained nutrients - vitamin K, folate, nitrate, Beta carotene, kaempferol and α-tocopherol (vitamin E).4
+Assessed over a period of 4.7 years, 960 participants underwent memory tests which showed that eating 1 to 2 portions of green leafy veg a day could rewind the cognitive clock.4

 While it's no secret that eating vegetables is good for your health, this study shows a direct link between diet and brain function.
 I'm off to eat another portion of baby leaf spinach!